 Cataract is a condition in which the lens of the eye gradually becomes cloudy and reduces the amount of light entering the eye, resulting in a gradual deterioration of vision.

-Fortunately, cataracts are highly treatable.
+Fortunately, eye cataracts are highly treatable.
 With modern surgical technology, cataracts can be removed effectively with a safe procedure, allowing you to see more clearly again.

 What Causes Cataracts?